Bosnia break-up threatens Western Balkans peace, envoy warns

 "We've forgotten about the Western Balkans, which are still a powder keg.
 There's a risk that we will need to help stabilise the region using a security-based approach," an EU diplomat told EUobserver.

-Meanwhile, Schmidt, in his Reuters interview, also said Vučić ought to play a more constructive role if he ever wanted to see Serbia join the EU.
+Meanwhile, Schmidt, in his Reuters interview, said Vučić ought to play a more constructive role if he ever wanted to see Serbia join the EU.

 "Serbia should have an interest in Bosnia-Herzegovina staying together," Schmidt said.